Seriously Over: Lamar Odom’s Ex-Fiancée Sabrina Parr Moves His Furniture Out

 “Please stop saying to me “you’re strong”.
 Yes I’m strong, but I’m also HUMAN!
 I have emotions & feelings just like a weak person.”

 Parr followed up the message with a bit more detail, revealing she and her 8-year-old daughter had actually been moving out Lamar’s furniture over the weekend.
-The mom felt frustrated with the reality of cleaning house, and she’s also clearly OVER having men flood her direct messages.
+The mom felt frustrated with the reality of cleaning the house, and she’s also clearly OVER having men flood her direct messages.

-“Me and my 8-year-old daughter just moved a whole king sized be by ourselves!
+“Me and my 8-year-old daughter just moved a whole king sized bed by ourselves!
 Imma be honest; all these boys in my dms & inbox please beat it!
 Y’all not worth a damn!”

-Sabrina made the announcement last week that she ended things with Lamar, suggesting he needs professional help without specifying why.
+Sabrina made the announcement last week that she ended things with Lamar, suggesting that he needs professional help without specifying why.
 Days later, she left another message to followers, suggesting she was done feeling “undervalued.”

 “Women go through so much & we are expected to never fold!
-We are arguable the most undervalued & underestimated species on this earth!
+We are arguable the most undervalued & underestimated species on this earth!”, the caption read.

 But don’t you dare undervalue yourself!
 You KNOW who you are!
 You KNOW what you’re made of!
 You KNOW what you’re capable of!